Color psychology

-Color psychology is the study of hues as a determinant of human behavior.
+Color psychology is the study of colors and hues as a determinant of human behavior.
 Color influences perceptions that are not obvious, such as the taste of food.
-Colors have qualities that can cause certain emotions in people.
+Colors have qualities that may cause certain emotions in people.
 How color influences individuals may differ depending on age, gender, and culture.
-Although color associations can vary contextually between cultures, color preference is to be relatively uniform across gender and race.
+Although color associations may vary contextually from culture to culture, one author asserts that color preference may be relatively uniform across gender and race.

-Color psychology is also widely used in marketing and branding.
-Marketers see color as an important factor, since color can influence a consumers' emotions and perceptions about goods and services.
-Logos for companies are important, since the logos can attract more customers.
+Color psychology is widely used in marketing and branding.
+Marketers see color as an important factor, since color may influence consumer emotions and perceptions about goods and services.
+Logos for companies are important, since the logos may attract more customers.

 The field of color psychology applies to many other domains such as medical therapy, sports, hospital settings, and even in game design.
 Carl Jung has been credited as one of the pioneers in this field for his research on the properties and meanings of color in our lives.
-According to Jung, "colours are the mother tongue of the subconscious."
+According to Jung, "color's are the mother tongue of the subconscious".